 Both my husband’s children and I feel so fortunate to have had him home when he died.
 Hospice enabled us to participate in his death as we did in his life, and for this we are eternally grateful.

 My Dad and I wish to thank you for all your tender care of my mom.
 You all made such a difference in her last days at home.
 Her home health aides were such a blessing to us in the care they provided.
 Her nurse was an answer to our prayers and our questions in guiding us all to the right decision.
 My mom was so thankful.
 We thank you all.

 Hospice Focuses On Care Not Cure

-Our team is skilled in pain and symptom management and is dedicated to ensuring that our patients live their final days with quality and dignity.
+Our team is skilled in pain and symptom management and dedicated to ensuring that our patients live their final days with quality and dignity.
 VNA Northwest recognizes the importance of the grieving process and provides personalized bereavement support for up to one year following the loss of a loved one.

 Frequently Asked Questions:

 Wherever the patient resides; in a private home, hospital or skilled nursing facility.

 Who pays for hospice?